What to Do When Your Windshield Cracks

 Common scenarios where you’ll have to replace the entire windshield include when:

-There are 3 or more long cracks that exceed 6 inches
+- There are 3 or more long cracks that exceed 6 inches (around the size of a bill)

 Don’t attempt a DIY windshield repair